Imdavyking/lifesource_frontend/README.md

 # Life Source

-This is a solution that rewards users with token for recycling and use them to uphold the SDG goals
+This is a solution that rewards users with token for recycling and use them to uphold the SDG goals (on Sepolia - 11155111)

 - Clean Water and Sanitation
 - Climate Action